wilkin547/docs.es-es/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-initialize-method.md

 ## <a name="parameters"></a>Parámetros
  `importer`
- de La interfaz de importador de metadatos a la que se asociará este lector.
+ [in] The metadata importer interface with which this reader will be associated.

  `filename`
- de Nombre de archivo del módulo.
-En su lugar, `pIStream` puede usar el parámetro.
+ [in] The file name of the module.
+You can use the `pIStream` parameter instead.

  `searchPath`
- de Ruta de acceso que se va a buscar.
+ [in] The path to search.
 Este parámetro es opcional.

  `pIStream`
- de El flujo de archivo, que se usa como alternativa al parámetro FILENAME.
+ [in] The file stream, used as an alternative to the filename parameter.

 ## <a name="return-value"></a>Valor devuelto
- S_OK si el método se ejecuta correctamente; de lo contrario, E_FAIL u otro código de error.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="remarks"></a>Comentarios
- Solo tiene que especificar uno de los `filename` `pIStream` parámetros o, no ambos.
+ You need to specify only one of the `filename` or the `pIStream` parameters, not both.
 El parámetro `searchPath` es opcional.

 ## <a name="requirements"></a>Requisitos
- **Encabezado**: CorSym. idl, CorSym. h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Vea también